kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 - *Monsoons in the Bay of Bengal and Ocean Spring Blooms*, **Seminar, Mechanical Engineering department, University of Massachusetts, Dartmouth**, North Dartmouth, USA, February 2021 (co-presented with [Iury Simoes-Sousa](https://iuryt.github.io/)).

 ## Conference Talks
+- *Seasonal Variability of Wave States and Their Influence on Air-Sea Fluxes in the Northern Indian Ocean*, **International Indian Ocean Science Conference 2025 (IIOSC-2025)**, Hyderabad, India, December 2025 (presented by Hyodae Seo on my behalf).
 - *Impacts of Salinity Stratification and wave-based formulation on SST within the Indian Ocean mini-warm pool*, **EKAMSAT Science Meeting**, Herndon, USA, September 2025.
 - *Impacts of Salinity Stratification on SST in the Northern Indian Ocean Warm Pool*, **EKAMSAT Science Meeting**, Boulder, USA, March 2025.
 - *How does the salinity stratification impact SST warming over short/long timescales?*, **EKAMSAT Science Meeting**, Seattle, USA, September 2024.